Premarket: Disney and Fox; Net neutrality; More stocks records

-1. Media deal: Disney is widely expected to announce Thursday that it will purchase a major chunk of Rupert Murdoch's entertainment empire.

-If the deal shapes up as reported, it will shake the media industry to its core.

-Disney (DIS) is expected to buy Fox's movie studio, its regional sports networks, the cable channels FX and National Geographic as well as Star India and Fox's stake in European pay-TV provider Sky.
+Disney is getting Fox's movie studio, the cable channels FX and National Geographic as well as Star India and Fox's stake in European pay-TV provider Sky.

-Fox (FOX) would keep its news divisions including Fox News and Fox Business, as well as its broadcast network and the local stations it owns and the cable channel Fox Sports.

-Yet there are many outstanding questions: What does the deal mean for Disney CEO Bob Iger?
-And how will it shape Murdoch's legacy?
+Prior to the deal closing, 21st Century Fox will separate the Fox broadcasting network, Fox News Channel, Fox Business Network, and some national sports networks into a newly listed company that will be spun off to shareholders.

 2. Net neutrality decision: The U.S. Federal Communications Commission (FCC) is set to vote Thursday on a repeal of Obama-era net neutrality protections.